• Home

 “The income and spending drags will likely be larger for lower-income households because electricity accounts for a greater share of their spending, as well as for households in areas with higher concentrations of data centers where regional power markets will tighten more,” Goldman Sachs economists Manuel Abecasis and Hongcen Wei wrote in a note to clients in February.

-To be sure, the heat island study has drawn criticism about how much data centers energy use is truly impacting the environment.
+To be sure, the heat island study has drawn criticism over how much data centers’ energy use is truly impacting the environment.
 Some independent researchers have noted much of the increased land heat from data center construction comes from the energy needed to construct any building where empty land and vegetation once sat, not the heat created by data center activity.

 The risks of growing the data center footprint has been exacerbated by the ongoing war in Iran.
 Not only has the country threatened Nvidia, Apple, Microsoft, and Google with data center attacks, but slashed energy trade has strained data center supply chains.

 Researchers, however, see a path forward to mitigate the heat island effect of AI infrastructure.
-They proposed software-based solutions of increasing the efficiency of computational methods to require less energy.
+They propose software-based solutions that increase the efficiency of computational methods and thus require less energy.
 Hardware-based solutions include improvements to integrated circuitry, or the structure of the chips themselves, to aid in energy recovery, as well as implementing hybrid cooling systems that combine “liquid cooling at the chip level with system-wide air cooling.”

 The Fortune 500 Innovation Forum will convene Fortune 500 executives, U.S. policy officials, top founders, and thought leaders to help define what’s next for the American economy, Nov.
 16-17 in Detroit.
 Apply here.